Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Select Cloud Spanner.
 Set up your instance with 2 nodes.
 - [ ] Select Cloud Spanner.
 Set up your instance as multi-regional.

+Given your requirements—a small set of operational data, a single geographic location, and the need for point-in-time recovery—the best option would be:

+**[1] Select Cloud SQL (MySQL).
+Verify that the enable binary logging option is selected.**

+Here's why this option is the best fit:

+- **Cloud SQL (MySQL)**: Cloud SQL is a fully-managed relational database service for MySQL, PostgreSQL, and SQL Server.
+It is cost-effective and well-suited for smaller datasets and operational workloads.
+- **Enable Binary Logging**: Enabling binary logging in MySQL is crucial for point-in-time recovery.
+Binary logs contain a record of all changes to the database, allowing you to restore the database to a specific point in time.

+The reasons why the other options are less suitable:

+**[2] Select Cloud SQL (MySQL).
+Select the create failover replicas option.**
+- While creating failover replicas increases availability and reliability, it does not directly address point-in-time recovery, which is your primary requirement.

+**[3] Select Cloud Spanner.
+Set up your instance with 2 nodes.**
+- Cloud Spanner is a powerful, fully managed, horizontally scalable database service.
+However, it is designed for high-availability and high-throughput applications, making it more complex and expensive than necessary for a small set of operational data.

+**[4] Select Cloud Spanner.
+Set up your instance as multi-regional.**
+- Setting up a Cloud Spanner instance as multi-regional further increases complexity and cost.
+It is intended for applications requiring global availability and consistency, which exceeds your current needs.

+Therefore, **option [1]** is the most cost-effective and suitable solution for your requirements.

 **[⬆ Back to Top](#table-of-contents)**

 ### You are hosting an application on bare-metal servers in your own data center.
 The application needs access to Cloud Storage.
 However, security policies prevent the servers hosting the application from having public IP addresses or access to the internet.
 You want to follow Google-recommended practices to provide the application with access to Cloud Storage.
 What should you do?